jedrzejme/YourOwnCard/README.md

 docker build -t your-own-card .
 ```

-6) Run docker-compose in the same directory (by default it will run on port 5000):
+1) Run docker-compose (by default it will run on port 5000):
 ```
 docker-compose up -d
 ```
-7) It works!
+1) It works!

 ## Using Python to run Your Own Card
 1) Install Python